 Some people start out online with a decent idea.
 You can build a “decent” business around a decent idea.
 I have a few ideas that I’ve built websites around that started out as decent ideas.
 Over time, I modified what I was doing and “decent” suddenly found itself upgraded to GOOD.
 I’ve found over time that you can generate a decent income from decent ideas.

-I measure success in different ways – depending upon the project.
+I measure success in different ways – depending on the project.
 If I’m trying to promote an idea or ideal of some sort, I measure the success of the project based upon a few things.
 First, the response.
 How many people respond to what I’m promoting?
 If I’m not looking to convert responses into buyers, I may measure success differently.
 Site traffic, number of downloads, number of free subscriptions, etc., are a few examples.

 If you’re a perfectionist, you may find yourself getting caught up with coming up with a great idea before taking action and moving forward.
 That’s not a good idea.

 A decent idea isn’t perfect, hence the term “decent.”
 It has flaws and possible shortcomings.
 If the best you can come up with is a decent idea, all’s not lost.
-People buy decent products, programs and services every day.
+People buy decent products, programs, and services every day.
 For a lot of people, depending upon the area in question, decent is good enough.

 I love homemade tomato sauce.
 The kind that cooks for 3 to 4 hours with meatballs, sausage, etc. Over time, I’ve had good – even great dishes made with the “real” thing.
 Of course, if I want to make a quick plate of Ravioli’s, more often than not, I’ll go to the store and buy a decent jar of tomato sauce.
 It’s not great.
 It doesn’t taste homemade.
 But it will do the job.
 If I have other things to do and don’t want to invest the time or spend the money to have someone else provide what I’m looking for in a restaurant setting – decent will do just fine.